 Plastic is Fantastic

-Beware: in Northern Ireland, only credit cards using the "chip and PIN" system are accepted in shops.
+Note: in Northern Ireland, only credit cards using the "chip and PIN" system are accepted in shops.
 In the Republic, things are heading that way too.

-Travelers Checks used to be a secure and convenient alternative to cash and credit cards but even historically were not actually accepted outside the major tourist centers.
+Traveler's Checks used to be a secure and convenient alternative to cash and credit cards but even historically were not actually accepted outside the major tourist centers.
 These days, they are definitely facing extinction.
-Most traders will not accept them anymore, and you will even have problems exchanging them in most banks.
+Most traders will not accept them anymore and you will even have problems exchanging them in most banks.

 Personal checks are, generally speaking, not accepted at all.
 Especially not those from non-Irish banks.